-Taking care of your dog or cat’s hygiene at home is easier than your think!
-The key is to follow certain rules to make sure the experience is pleasant for both you and your pet.
+Taking care of your dog or cat’s hygiene at home is easier than you think!
+The key is to follow certain guidelines to make sure the experience is pleasant for both you and your pet.
 Globalvet explains how to pull it off.

-Here are the basic rules for grooming your four-legged friend.
+Here are the basic guidelines for grooming your four-legged friend.

 1. Get your dog or cat used to being touched

 Regularly touch the parts of your pet’s body that you would like to groom.
 Start by touching them for just a few seconds, and gradually increase the length of time.
 Do short sessions several times a day.

 Gradually increase the intensity

 Gently handle the area you need to groom so that your pet is comfortable being touched on that part of their body.
 For example, if you need to get to your pet’s claws, start by touching their shoulder, then move down to their elbow, the tip of their paw, and finally their claws.
 Move a bit closer only once your pet is comfortable with where you’re touching them.